emberjs/rfcs/text/0883-modifier-manager-timing-capabilities.md

 - have the sibling nodes fully initialized in DOM

-### `installModifierOnIdle`
+### `setupModifierOnIdle`

-The `installModifierOnIdle` has the following timing:
+The `setupModifierOnIdle` has the following timing:

 **Always**

-- called after all childrens modifier managers `installModifierOnLayout` hooks are called
+- called after all childrens modifier managers `setupModifierOnLayout` hooks are called

 **May or May Not**

 - be called in the same tick as DOM insertion
 - have the sibling nodes fully initialized in DOM

 This is de facto the same timing as the existing `installModifier` hook has.
-Existing modifiers can upgrade to `installModifierOnIdle` without seeing any change in their functionality.
+Existing modifiers can upgrade to `setupModifierOnIdle` without seeing any change in their functionality.

 ### `updateModifier`